 When it comes to taxes, fees are one of the things that investors are allowed to deduct from the final sale price of an asset.
 However, fees come in various forms in the world of cryptocurrency.
 Let's take a closer look at how crypto fees are handled when it comes to taxes.

 Crypto fees are the processing fees built into the networks that maintain the cryptocurrency network.
 The money you pay acts as an incentives for the people operating the computers that keep the network alive.
 That's how the blockchain network works.
 You can think of crypto fees as similar to transaction fees.

-If you're investing in crypto, you'll come across three major types of fee: exchange fees, network fees, and wallet fees.
+If you're investing in crypto, you'll come across three major types of fee: exchange fees, network fees, and transfer (wallet) fees.

 Most crypto trades take place on exchanges like Coinbase, Binance, Kraken, Gemini, and many more.
 For an exchange to make money, it needs to attach to some of the financial momentum flowing through it.
 In most cases, that means assessing fees for common transactions, such as: